yachty66/Bachelorthesis/README.md

 - [x] add wandb
 - [x] add push to hub
 - [x] implement into my code
-- [ ] check if correct labels are outputtet in my var which holds the values for the metric eval
+- [x] check if correct labels are outputtet in my var which holds the values for the metric eval
-- [ ] fix failing token assignment
-- [ ] train on 50 week - if no plausible results ask Matthias again
-- [ ] train seq2seq on strong
+- [ ] bring toknized predictions back to original format
-- [ ] train seq2seq on 100 week
+- [ ] make a training and see if metrics are also so high like in seq2seq
-- [ ] train seq2seq on 50 week
+- [ ] next steps

 ## Notes